epreyesuclv/crawl/readme.md

 npm run dev crawl -- --maxdist=3
 ```

-Of course you can use all parameers at once, like this:
+Of course you can use all parameters at once, like this:

 Example
 ---